BinaryThumb/change-case-object/README.md

 [![Coverage Status](https://coveralls.io/repos/BinaryThumb/change-case-object/badge.svg?branch=master&service=github)](https://coveralls.io/github/BinaryThumb/change-case-object?branch=master)
 [![Code Climate](https://codeclimate.com/github/BinaryThumb/change-case-object/badges/gpa.svg)](https://codeclimate.com/github/BinaryThumb/change-case-object)

-Changes the case of all object's keys,Array,String
+Changes the case of all keys in an object or array.
+In its simplest form it also changes the key itself if a string is passed in.

 ## Installation